1937 tour of Germany by the Duke and Duchess of Windsor: Political views of the Duke and Duchess

 Edward was an admirer of Germany and fluent in its language, which the Duke in his memoirs called "the Muttersprache mother tongue] of many of our relations".
-(Note: Windsor's great-grandfather Prince Albert was German, and his great-grandmother Queen Victoria was the daughter of a German princess; further, writes Petropoulos, "the Germanness of the British Royals dissipated very slowly".
+(Note: The Duke of Windsor's great-grandfather Prince Albert was a German, and his great-grandmother Queen Victoria was the daughter of a German princess; further, writes Petropoulos, "the Germanness of the British Royals dissipated very slowly".
 The family's official name was Saxe-Coburg Gotha, which caused acute publicity problems during the First World War.
 The crisis came to a head in 1916, when London was bombed by a new German bomber called the Gotha; the next year, George V changed the name to the "thoroughly British" Windsor.)
 He knew, too, that German blood "flowed strongly in him", and researcher Mark Hichens speculates that Edward's ancestry led him to favour German culture.
 (Note: He was less so of its people of whom he said that "the Germans as a race ... are fat, stolid, unsympathetic, intensely military, and all the men have huge cigars sticking out of their faces at all times".)
 As Prince of Wales, he had studied at Magdalen College, Oxford, under Hermann Georg Fiedler, and he had toured Germany twice before World War I broke out in 1914.
 One of his friends, Chips Channon, Conservative MP for Southend West, commented in 1936 that he "is going the dictator way, and is pro-German".
-Simpson was also believed to hold similar views on account of her rejection by the British ruling class, and many within the government suspected her to have spied for Hitler while she lived in Britain though she denied that in her autobiography.
-The FBI also monitored her throughout the period and concluded that she had Nazi sympathies.
+Simpson was also believed to hold similar views on account of her rejection by the British ruling class, and many within the government suspected her to have spied for Hitler while she lived in Britain, though she denied that in her autobiography.
+The FBI also monitored her throughout the period, and concluded that she had Nazi sympathies.
 It had been rumoured that she and Joachim von Ribbentrop had a sexual relationship during his tenure as German ambassador in London during the mid-1930s.
-(Note: Those records were released in 2002 although Karina Urbach notes that they contain solely-unsubstantiated rumours and some that are very wild.
+(Note: Those records were released in 2002, although Karina Urbach notes that they contain solely-unsubstantiated rumours and some that are very wild.
 Middlemas stated that on the contrary, she disliked von Ribbentrop.)
 Albert von Mensdorff-Pouilly-Dietrichstein, a former Austrian ambassador to the UK who was George V's second cousin, believed that both Windsors favoured German fascism as a bulwark against communism in Europe.
 Edward also, according to the Count, favoured an alliance with Nazi Germany around the time.